DasLab/CASP15_RNA_EM/README.md

 #### ChimeraX

-Download, agreeing to non-commerical liscence, and install according to the instructions for your opperating system [ChimeraX](https://www.cgl.ucsf.edu/chimerax/download.html).
-You can either add `alias ChimeraX='chimerax-location/bin/Chimerax'` or in applicable function calls in this repository specify `chimerax_exec='chimerax-location/bin/Chimerax'`
+[Download](https://www.cgl.ucsf.edu/chimerax/download.html), agreeing to non-commerical liscence, and install according to the instructions for your opperating system ChimeraX.
+You can either add `alias ChimeraX='chimerax-location/bin/Chimerax'` or in applicable function calls in this repository specify `chimerax_location='chimerax-location/bin/'`

-# TODO make sure can do chimerax='' defaults

 #### Qscore